awesome-astra/docs/docs/pages/develop/languages/java.md

       **⚙️ About Parameters**

       - The **authentication credentials** must be specified separately with `withAuthCredentials()`, and match the username and password that were configured when creating the Astra database.

+      - Another pair is accepted for the credentials: `token` for the username and the value of the token starting by `AstraCS:...` is accepted

+      ```java
+      // Initialization with a token and not pair clientId/slientSecret
+      CqlSession.builder().withAuthCredentials("token","AstraCS:....")
+      ```

       - The keyspace is here required and provided with `.withKeyspace()`

       - if the driver configuration does not specify an explicit consistency level, it will default to `LOCAL_QUORUM` (instead of LOCAL_ONE when connecting to a normal Cassandra database).